 Smart fixtures might also alert maintenance staff when a light quits working so customers aren’t left in the dark for long, especially where security is concerned.

 What it all means is that any branch or office can become a smart building simply by reimagining the role lighting can play.

 In fact, many innovative banks like JPMorgan Chase & Co. are already using infrastructure to their advantage.
 For these companies, saving energy comes with the opportunity to establish a ubiquitous, digital platform that can enable incredible experiences.

 At Current, powered by GE, we’re fans of smart bank solutions that drive customer engagement and drive down energy use.

-Learn what others are doing to build a brighter branch, register for our Banking on Energy Savings Webinar.
+Learn what others are doing to build a brighter branch on our Smart Banking site.